Life Insurance: How Much Is Enough?

 Anita should also consider what would happen if both parents die while the children are small.

-Hopefully they have someone who’s agreed to raise their children.
+Hopefully, they have someone who’s agreed to raise their children.
 If so, the question becomes how much is needed to allow the children’s guardians to house the children (bedroom addition? a bigger home?) plus the extra expense of feeding, clothing and schooling the children.

 A Final Thought

-Reviewed May 2023
+Reviewed October 2023

 About the Author

-Gary Foreman is a former financial planner and purchasing manager who founded The Dollar Stretcher.com website and newsletters in 1996.
-He's the author of How to Conquer Debt No Matter How Much You Have and he's been featured in MSN Money, Yahoo Finance, Fox Business, The Nightly Business Report, US News Money, Credit.com and CreditCards.com.
+Gary Foreman is the former owner and editor of The Dollar Stretcher.
+He's the author of How to Conquer Debt No Matter How Much You Have and has been featured in MSN Money, Yahoo Finance, Fox Business, The Nightly Business Report, US News Money, Credit.com and CreditCards.com.

 Pin It on Pinterest